kubermatic/kubeone/docs/api_reference/v1beta1.en.md

 AssetConfiguration controls how assets (e.g. CNI, Kubelet, kube-apiserver, and more) are pulled.
+The AssetConfiguration API is a deprecated API removed in the v1beta2 API.
-The AssetConfiguration API is an alpha API currently working only on Amazon Linux 2.
+The AssetConfiguration API will be completely removed in KubeOne 1.6+ Currently, configuring BinaryAssets works only on Amazon Linux 2.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |